ScobraCK/Assignments/README.md

 * lru (least-recently-used), fifo, or random evictions

 Assume that loads/stores from/to the cache take one processor cycle.
-Loads/stores from/to memory take 100 processor cycles for each 4-byte quantity that is transferred .
+Loads/stores from/to memory take 100 processor cycles for each 4-byte quantity that is transferred.

 ## Inputs
 * number of sets in the cache (a positive power-of-2)